Skip to Main Content

 Here is how this works in practice.
 Mexican set-medic infrastructure is the deepest public-private medical network in Latin America.
 IMSS (Instituto Mexicano del Seguro Social) operates the largest public health network in LatAm, paired with ISSSTE federal-worker coverage.
 Top private routing flows through ABC Medical Center CDMX (American British Cowdray.
 This covers the historic top-tier private hospital), Hospital ABC Santa Fe, Médica Sur, Hospital Español (the longstanding Spanish-Mexican community hospital), and Hospital de Especialidades Médicas Mérida (the Yucatán regional anchor for Maya UNESCO-cluster shoots).

-On the ground, Cruz Roja Mexicana (Mexican Red Cross) provides the federal emergency response and pre-hospital ambulance network across all 32 states.
-Our set medics work the Cuarón, del Toro, Iñárritu, Sicario, Narcos: Mexico, Apocalypto Yucatán jungle, and Magnificent Seven Durango Western productions with both basic life support (BLS) and advanced cardiac life support (ACLS) certification levels.
+Here is the layout.
+On the ground, Cruz Roja Mexicana (Mexican Red Cross) gives the federal emergency response and pre-hospital ambulance network across all 32 states.
+Our set medics work the Cuarón, del Toro, Iñárritu, Sicario, Narcos: Mexico, Apocalypto Yucatán jungle, and Magnificent Seven Durango Western shoots with both basic life support (BLS) and advanced cardiac life support (ACLS) certification levels.

-On the ground, Aeromedevac flows via Aeroméxico, Volaris, and AeroMéxico Connect domestically, and cross-border to Scripps Mercy San Diego and UCSD Medical Center under USMCA framework via the 12-minute Tijuana-LA border (the standard same-day medical evacuation route for top-tier US productions).
-IFAI (Instituto Federal de Acceso a la Información) governs medical data privacy, COFEPRIS covers controlled pharmaceuticals on set, IMSS workers' comp registration is mandatory, and STIC/STPC union safety framing applies.
-We set up INM permits for foreign medical experts and ATA Carnet via SAT/Aduanas for imported medical gear.
+Here is how the work shapes up.
+On the ground, Aeromedevac flows via Aeroméxico, Volaris, and AeroMéxico Connect domestically, and cross-border to Scripps Mercy San Diego and UCSD Medical Center under USMCA framework via the 12-minute Tijuana-LA border (the standard same-day medical evacuation route for top-tier US shoots).
+IFAI (Instituto Federal de Acceso a la Información) governs medical data privacy, COFEPRIS covers controlled pharmaceuticals on set, IMSS workers' comp sign-ups is required, and STIC/STPC union safety framing applies.
+We set up INM permits for foreign medical pros and ATA Carnet via SAT/Aduanas for imported medical gear.

 ACT 03